gen0083/AdbFriendly/README.md

 + when first running, sometimes plugin can not connect to adb.
   At the time, control adb connection error. probably using adb location with createBridge may works fine.

+  `Cannot start adb when AndroidDebugBridge is created without the location of adb.`

 ## License